Assistant Professor of International Relations

 Since joining BU, Lori received the Gitner Family Prize for Faculty Excellence (2015) and the CAS Templeton Award for Excellence in Student Advising (2016).
 She has also experimented with teaching methods, piloting a ‘digital policy incubator’ that produced Urban Refuge—an aid-mapping app for refugees designed by students at BU with pro-bono support from Microsoft.

 Lori was previously an Academy Scholar at the Harvard Academy for International and Area Studies, a fellow at the International Security Program of the Harvard Kennedy School, and a visiting scholar at the Dubai School of Government.
 She received her PhD in Political Science from Johns Hopkins University’s (2013) and her dissertation received the Best Dissertation Award from the Migration and Citizenship Section of the American Political Science Association in 2014.

 Professor Lori is the Founding Director of the Pardee School Initiative on Forced Migration and Human Trafficking, which she co-directs with Professor Schilde.

-She is the chair of the scholarly advisory board of the Boston Consortium for Arab Region Studies and on the steering committee of the Inter-University Committee for International Migration.
+She serves on the steering committee of the Inter-University Committee for International Migration.